tamtran4869/E-commerce-analysis/Traffic_source_analysis.md

 ![image](https://user-images.githubusercontent.com/114192113/211681955-d43c760b-78cf-448a-b3f7-96a080a81aaf.png)

-The data in this question is simple and can devire conclusion without chart.
+The data in this question is simple and can derive a conclusion without a chart.

 #### Comments
-The traffic from Google search with non-brand keywords are the main source compared to other sources.
-We should investigate more this to find whether it could get better.
+The traffic from Google searches with nonbrand keywords is the main source compared to other sources.
+We should investigate this more to find out whether it could get better.

 ## Question 1